piranna/piranna.github.io/_posts/2022-11-30-WebRTC-Bugs-and-Where-to-Find-Them.md

 itself.
-Some very good tool in browsers to identify them (browsers are the canonical target platform for WebRTC, so you should always first test your connectivity issues with it, both with your official web client, or create an internal one for development purposses) are
+Some very good tool in browsers to identify them (browsers are the canonical target platform for WebRTC, so you should always first test your connectivity issues with it, both with your official web client, or create an internal one for development purposes) are
 [webrtc stats internals](https://bloggeek.me/webrtcglossary/webrtc-internals/).
 This tool provides a set of graphs and statistics that shows all the current WebRTC connections in the browser and how are they behaving, regarding bandwidth